sekika/swrcfit/README.md

 ## Installation of this program

 ### Windows
-Copy 'swrcfit.m` to working directory when octave is executed.
+Copy `swrcfit.m` to working directory when octave is executed.

 ### Mac, Linux and othe Unix-like system
 * Rename `swrcfit.m` to `swrcfit`